FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: Details of NPGen Benchmark

 \subsection{Background on Natural Products}

-Natural products (NPs) are chemical compounds biologically synthesized by organisms, \eg, plants fungi, and bacteria.
+Natural products (NPs) are chemical compounds biologically synthesized by organisms, \eg, plants, fungi, and bacteria.
 They have long served as a valuable resource in drug discovery, with their unique structural features compared to typical synthetic compounds—more complex ring architectures, higher heteroatom density, and abundant oxygen-based functional groups that contribute to polarity, stereochemical diversity, and bioactivity \citep{feher2003property,stratton2015cheminformatic}.
 In essence, NPs occupy a biologically meaningful subset of chemical space, often resembling endogenous metabolites, which makes them particularly effective as templates or direct sources for drug design \citep{boufridi2018harnessing,rosen2009novel,atanasov2021natural}.
-Moreover, unlike many synthetic comounds, NPs frequently resemble endogenous metabolites, increasing their likelihood of interacting with biological targets in meaningful ways.
+Moreover, unlike many synthetic compounds, NPs frequently resemble endogenous metabolites, increasing their likelihood of interacting with biological targets in meaningful ways.

 A substantial portion of clinically approved small-molecule drugs are inspired by or derived from NPs, mimicking their structures or functionalities \citep{np_source_new_drug}.
 Multiple classes of drugs, such as antibiotics (penicillin, derived from \textit{Penicillium} fungi; erythromycin, from \textit{Saccharopolyspora erythraea} bacteria), anticancer agents (paclitaxel, originally isolated from the \textit{Taxus brevifolia} (Pacific yew tree); doxorubicin, from \textit{Streptomyces peucetius} bacteria; vincristine, isolated from \textit{Catharanthus roseus} (periwinkle)), and immunosuppressants (cyclosporin A, from the soil fungus \textit{Tolypocladium inflatum}) demonstrate the long-standing role of NPs in drug discovery.
+Consistent with the above, analyses of FDA approvals indicate that nearly one-third of all small-molecule drugs introduced since the 1980s are natural-product-derived or natural-product-inspired, underscoring their sustained therapeutic relevance \citep{atanasov2021natural}.
 In this regard, generative models capable of reflecting NP-specific structural and biological characteristics represent an important frontier for computational drug discovery.